 Our goal at BioMat is to explore innovative solutions for future sustainable Architecture.
-In our projects, we apply a bottom-up approach to research, merging the fields of architectural design, structural simulation, material research, technology and computational design to create feasible sustainable applications for the built environment.
+The design philosophy of BioMat sees material properties as a design tool, merging the fields of Material Research, Architectural Design, and Digital Fabrication to create feasible sustainable applications for the built environment.

 The ‘Materials as a Design Tool’ philosophy is a direct reaction to the large environmental impact of commercial construction.
 The built environment, for instance, accounts for 35% of global energy use, with cement alone contributing to 8% of annual global carbon dioxide production.
 The strong links between climate change and the environmental impact of architecture mean an urgent necessity to rethink current building materials and methods.